yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

 * --random-seed

   Specify a seed integer for pseudorandom number generators.
-Some features (e.g. `--text-archive`) uses random numbers to generate a unique byte sequence in the archive.
-This makes the output archives for the same input set may differ time-to-time.
+Some features (e.g. `--text-archive`) use random numbers to generate a unique byte sequence in the archive.
+This makes the output archives for the same input set to differ time-to-time.
 Specifying a random seed will make output somewhat deterministic for the same input.
   It is not a strong guarantee; the output may still differ by small change of inputs or even small environmental changes such as use of different machines or system library updates.
   Main expected use of this option is to put the archive outputs to version control systems such as git or subversion.

+  In Ruby, seeds will be an 128-bit integer.

 ## APIS